poplatek/payment-methods-book/dankort/dankortmobil/README.md

 # Support

 Customers of more than 60 banks belonging to The Bokis Partnership have become the first in Denmark to be offered a mobile payment service for Dankort

+Planned coupon support, may be supported by some implementations.

 # Parties